 Math Mornings is a series of lectures and demonstrations aimed at bringing the joy and variety of mathematics to students and their families.
 Speakers from Yale and elsewhere talk about aspects of mathematics that they find fascinating or useful.
 Students and families are invited to play math games and then attend engaging talks about mathematical concepts.

 All-City Ensembles provide tuition-free rehearsal and performance opportunities for students beyond the activities they have in their schools.
-The All-City band, choir, and string ensembles are led by a collaborative team of Teaching Artists from the Yale School of Music and music educators from New Haven public schools.
-In addition to large ensemble rehearsals, students work with Teaching Artists in small-group workshops to develop technique and musicianship.
+The All-City band, choir, and string ensembles are led by a collaborative team of teaching artists from the Yale School of Music and music educators from New Haven public schools.
+In addition to large ensemble rehearsals, students work with teaching artists in small-group workshops to develop technique and musicianship.

 The Symposium on Music in Schools is held once every two years at the Yale School of Music as part of the Music in Schools Initiative.
 This invitational “working symposium” brings together national leaders for three days of intense discussion on pressing issues surrounding music education in public schools.
 The symposium also honors outstanding music educators and teaching artists with the Yale Distinguished Music Educator Award.

 The annual New Haven Science Fair offers mentoring for students and professional development for teachers on investigative hands-on science-fair projects that promote scientific skills and research communication.
 More than 8,000 New Haven students and 43 schools participate annually, utilizing more than 160 volunteers for mentoring and judging.
-Yale community members make up over 80% of the judges and mentors in the program.
+Yale community members make up over 80 percent of the judges and mentors in the program.

 The New Haven Urban Debate League (UDL) promotes debate and public-speaking skills in New Haven public schools.
 Coaches work weekly with teams in 18 New Haven public middle and high schools, focusing on a different topic each month.
 Students learn the rules of parliamentary debate and compete in regular district-wide tournaments held on Yale’s campus.
 Students also have the opportunity to travel outside of New Haven for tournaments.

 The Nanotechnology-Enabled Water Treatment Center (NEWT) is a multi-university collaboration that aims to make the production of clean water more sustainable and cost effective.
 Yale graduate students involved with the center host an annual event that brings Pathways students to campus to learn how scientists utilize nanotechnology to enhance water-treatment methods.
+Through demonstrations and short talks, Pathways students learn how these issues are related to their daily lives.

 PALS is a tutoring and mentoring group that allows Yale students to develop one-on-one relationships with children from the New Haven area.
 At PALS, mentors make learning fun through educational games and interactive activities that develop the children’s content knowledge and skills.